massalabs/massa-docs/hackathon.rst

 ============

 First of all you need to have a client to interact with the network.
-We recommend to use the pre-built binairies available `here <https://github.com/massalabs/massa/releases>`_.
+We recommend to use the pre-built binaries available `here <https://github.com/massalabs/massa/releases>`_.

 The zip contains two folders, one called `massa-node` and the other `massa-client`.